chanwkimlab/MarcoPolo/README.md

 ## Usage

 ### Dataset preparation
 MarcoPolo works jointly with [AnnData](https://anndata.readthedocs.io/), a flexible and efficient data format for scRNA-seq data widely used in python community.
-This enables MarcoPolo to seamlessly work with other single cell software packages such as [scanpy](https://scanpy.readthedocs.io/), or more broadly, other packages included in the [scverse](https://scverse.org/projects/) project, etc.
+This enables MarcoPolo to seamlessly work with other popular single cell software packages such as [scanpy](https://scanpy.readthedocs.io/), or more broadly, other packages included in the [scverse](https://scverse.org/projects/) project, etc.

 You should prepare your scRNA-seq data in AnnData object before running MarcoPolo.
 Please refer to the [AnnData-Getting started](https://anndata-tutorials.readthedocs.io/en/latest/getting-started.html) to get to know more about AnnData.